My coulda woulda shoulda is that last phone call I had with Charles. Here’s how it goes.

 Alter Ego: You know you have to drag yourself out of this dark hole.
 You have to go do something else.
 Call someone.

 Me: I will in a minute.
 I can’t talk.
 I can’t breathe.
 My heart hurts and I want him back.
 I want just one more chance, one more hug.
 I want to hear that he loves me.
-I want to hear that last phone call.
+I want to hear that last phone call and reverse the outcome.

 Alter Ego: I know you do